What Is Travel Medical Insurance and How Does It Work?

 It's free, simple and secure.

-There is no one-size-fits-all travel medical plan.
-You'll have to consider what you want covered and how much you're willing to pay.
+There is no one-size-fits-all plan.
+You'll have to consider what you want covered and how much you're willing to pay when shopping for travel medical insurance.

 If you get sick or injured in a foreign country, a travel health insurance policy may pay for some or all of your medical costs.
-Depending on your policy, you may be required to pay for some medical services out of pocket, after which you can file a reimbursement claim with your insurance company.
+Depending on your policy, you may have to pay for some services yourself.
+But you can often get paid back by filing a reimbursement claim with your insurance company.

-Some travel credit cards offer a limited amount of emergency health insurance when traveling outside the U.S. A travel credit card can't replace the coverage offered by a travel medical insurance policy.
+Some travel credit cards offer a limited amount of emergency health insurance when traveling outside the U.S. Keep in mind, credit cards typically offer far less coverage than you'd get with a travel medical insurance policy.

-However, it may be suitable for a short trip to a relatively safe country, such as a weekend in Canada, or if you cannot afford a regular travel health insurance policy.
+But credit card protection may be your best option if you're going on a short trip to a safe country or you can't afford a regular travel health insurance policy.

-Travel medical insurance is tailored for emergency procedures and other health services that can't wait until you get back to America.
+Travel medical insurance covers emergency procedures and other health services that can't wait until you get back to America.

 Services commonly covered by travel medical insurance plans